sarphiv/dtu-02476-ml-ops/reports/README.md

 > Answer:

 A new member would follow the installation instructions in the project `README.md` to install the project.
+The most simple way is to just install the package using pip, and then the requirements files will install the correct packages.
-The recommended way is to use devcontainers, this requires the new team member to have `Docker` installed on their system.
+The recommended way, however, is to use devcontainers.
+This requires the new team member to have `Docker` installed on their system.
 If they have a GPU, and they want to accelerate their processing they also need to install NVIDIA's container runtime.
 Afterwards they can just open the devcontainer, and the environment will automatically be setup for them.